INSIDE:

 - News: Creation of Greater Bangalore will strain the city's resources

-- News: Corporate pressure puts India's obesity prevention plans on hold
+- News: Corporate pressure puts India's obesity prevention plans on

 - Features: Seeds Bill doesn't matter to these farmers